boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 =============

 As described in the `Abstract`_, I propose a small new API tentatively named 'Conditions'.
-Analogous to Django's Forms API and class-based Views, Conditions would often be related to particular models and/or views, but would still be written without any special knowledge of or relationship to how they will be used.
+Like Django's Forms API and class-based Views, Conditions would often be related to particular models and/or views, but would still be written without any special knowledge of or relationship to how they will be used.

-From the developer's end, this would work as follows:
+From the developer's end, it would be used as follows:

 MyApp/conditions.py::

         from django.contrib import conditions

-        class OwnsText(conditions.UserObjectCondition):
+        class OwnsText(conditions.Condition):
-                def evaluate(self, user, object):
+                def evaluate(self, user, obj):
-                        return object.owner == user
+                        return obj.owner == user

         class CanEditText(conditions.UserPermissionCondition):
-                permissions = ('translations.change_text',)
+                permission = 'translations.change_text'

 MyApp/views.py::